 The Jesus Storybook Bible, By Sally Lloyd-Jones

-Beautifully illustrated, my son’s favorite of the children’s bibles we have.
+Beautifully illustrated, beautifully written.
 Every story reveals how the entire bible points to Jesus.

 Fool Moon Rising, By T. Lively Fluharty